-This slow cooker self saucing chocolate pudding not a looker, but it’s so simple to make and tastes amazing.
+This slow cooker self saucing chocolate pudding may not be a looker, but it’s so simple to make and tastes amazing.
 It makes a perfect weekend dessert when the weather is cold and comfort is needed!

 Easy dessert recipes are something that I’m always asked for, especially in the Winter months when we’re all in need of some comfort food.

 This indulgent self saucing chocolate pudding is about as easy as it gets – especially since it’s a slow cooker recipe!

 easy slow cooker chocolate pudding recipe

 The original recipe came from a free booklet that I received with my crock pot.
 I made a few minor adjustments, such as adding vanilla extract and tweaking the sauce ingredients until I was 100% happy with it.

 The result is a rich chocolate sponge with a sticky, deeply dark chocolate sauce underneath.
 It is the pudding of dreams for any chocolate lover.